 St Hilda's is proud of its enviable academic record, which is the result of hard work by its students and dedicated teaching staff.
 The fact that each year almost every girl who wants to proceed to tertiary education is able to do so speaks for itself.

-Beyond the academic excellence which St Hilda's pursues it proudly offers all its students an education strong in traditional values of honesty, hard work, respect and academic rigour, designed to unlock the potential of every student.
+Beyond the academic excellence which St Hilda's pursues it proudly offers all its students an education strong in traditional values of honesty, hard work, respect and academic rigour, designed to prepare each student to be future-ready.

 The School aims to equip students to take their place in life, to meet the challenges which inevitably lie ahead and to make their unique mark in the world.
 It also aims to provide them with wonderful memories of school life and friendships to treasure forever.
 School should, after all, be fun too.